sebest/katana/README.md

 ```
 **Actions**

- * `proxy` is used is you want to serve the image as is with no processing, only proxy/caching, proxy is usefull if you want to give access to the source image.
+ * `proxy` is used if you want to serve the image as is with no processing, only proxy/caching.
+Proxy is usefull if you want to give access to the source image.
  * `resize` is used if you want to be able to resize the image.

 **Proxy parameters**